 Customer acquisition is the lifeblood of any company, small or large.
 That means you can’t quite afford — no matter the cost — to give up on marketing to new customers.
 But research has shown that the key to growth lies not with your marketing or sales team but your customer service team, and your customers themselves.

 That’s right — companies that succeed put their customers in the spotlight, for both acquisition and retention.
 Set up your acquisition strategy correctly, and you can expect to not only lower your customer acquisition cost but also increase your customer lifetime value.

 Customer acquisition is all about acquiring the right customers that stick around — and help you acquire more.
-Instead of visualizing customer acquisition as a one-way funnel, start picturing your customers acquisition and retention methods as a flywheel: Always work to bring new customers on-board, but don’t forget about them once they’ve joined the crew.
+Instead of visualizing customer acquisition as a one-way funnel, start picturing your customer acquisition and retention methods as a flywheel: Always work to bring new customers on board, but don’t forget about them once they’ve joined the crew.
 Equip them to succeed, and they’ll go to work on your behalf.